Green Bay & Western Lines

 There is some confusion on which frames were used for which cabooses, since a transfer caboose GB&W #605 was built at this time despite the simultaneous existence of CRRR #605.

-GB&W 602 Rebuilt as transfer caboose.
+Rebuilt as transfer caboose with a short center cab.
 Photos tend to indicate that wood caboose #602 wasn't the donor for the frame of transfer caboose #602.
 Renumbered #102 in 1980.

-GB&W X604 Rebuilt as a transfer caboose with short center cab and renumbered 604.
+Caboose X604 was rebuilt as a transfer caboose with short center cab and renumbered 604.
 Last known photo was dated 1985.

 Modern Caboose Fleet